OfficeDev/Office-Add-in-samples/Samples/outlook-set-signature/README.md

 ### Configure event-based activation in the unified manifest file

-If you use the unified manifest, the `manifest.json` file specifies an HTML page resource ID that loads the runtime on Outlook on the web and on Mac.
+If you use the unified manifest, the `manifest.json` file specifies an HTML page resource ID that loads the runtime on Outlook on the web, on Mac, and in new Outlook on Windows.
 The `runtimes` array includes a runtime entry that describes the event-based activation required.
 The `code` object identities the HTML file to load.
 It also identifies a Javascript file to load when using Outlook on Windows.

 ```json
  "runtimes": [